Afterpay: 2014–2017: Founding; initial years

+2018–2019: U.S. and U.K. entry

-Afterpay was founded by Molnar and his then-neighbor, Eisen, in October 2014.
-On 4 May 2016, the company listed on the Australian Securities Exchange with an 25 million IPO.
-In January 2018, American venture capital fund Matrix Partners announced its intention to invest A$19.4 million in Afterpay to support its entry into the US retail market.
-Afterpay was launched in the US in mid-May 2018 with retailers such as Anthropologie, Free People, and Urban Outfitters.
-With reported underlying sales of 4.7 billion in the 11 months to May 2019, in June 2019, Afterpay raised 317.2 million in fresh capital through a share issue, in part to help fund its international growth.
+In January 2018, American venture capital fund Matrix Partners announced its intention to invest A$19.4 million in Afterpay to support its entry into the U.S. retail market.
+Afterpay was launched in the U.S. in mid-May 2018 with retailers such as Anthropologie, Free People, and Urban Outfitters.
+In August 2018, Afterpay acquired 90 percent of the equity in "Clearpay", a U.K. based BNPL service, for a total consideration of one million Afterpay shares.

-Two months later, the company revealed that it had over two million active users and 6,500 merchants in the US and announced a strategic partnership with Visa Inc. On 21 May 2020, the company announced that its operations had grown to five million active customers in the US.

-In August 2018, Afterpay acquired 90% of the equity in Clearpay, a UK based BNPL service, for a total consideration of one million Afterpay shares.
-In its 2019 financial year update, the company announced that its growth in the UK was faster than that of the US, with more than 200,000 UK customers joining in the first 15 weeks.
+With reported underlying sales of A$4.7 billion in the 11 months to May 2019, Afterpay raised A$317.2 million in fresh capital through a share issue in June 2019, in part to help fund its international growth.
+Two months later, the company revealed that it had over two million active users and 6,500 merchants in the U.S. and announced a strategic partnership with Visa Inc. In its 2019 financial year update, the company announced that its growth in the U.K. was faster than that of the U.S., with more than 200,000 U.K. customers joining in the first 15 weeks.
+This year also saw former World Bank Chief Economist Larry Summers join Afterpay to advise it on its U.S. expansion.

+2020: Growth during COVID-19 pandemic

-During the COVID-19 pandemic, many retailers closed physical stores and potential customers were increasingly hesitant to shop in-person.
-The Financial Review commented that Afterpay's growth was spurred by "investors [who] are seeking exposure to e-commerce as the coronavirus crisis pushes more shopping online, and continuing government stimulus will keep bad debts low”.
+On 21 May 2020, Afterpay announced that its operations had grown to five million active customers in the U.S. During the COVID-19 pandemic, many retailers closed physical stores and potential customers were increasingly hesitant to shop in-person.
+The Australian Financial Review commented that the company's growth was spurred by "investors [who] are seeking exposure to e-commerce as the coronavirus crisis pushes more shopping online, and continuing government stimulus will keep bad debts low”.
 In 2020, Afterpay unveiled plans to expand its services to at least four continents, including Asia, to capitalize on the online shopping surge brought by the COVID-19 pandemic.
 This plan would entail the acquisition of Singapore-based, Indonesia-focused buy-now-pay-later service EmpatKali.

-In August 2021, Afterpay and Square, a digital payments company, announced that Afterpay would be acquired by Square.
-Square will pay 39 billion in stock for the acquisition and the process is expected to be finalised in the first quarter of 2022.
-It was reported that Molnar and Eisen will lead Afterpay's merchant and consumer businesses inside Square.
-Shares of Afterpay in Australia closed higher after the news.

-In November 2021, Afterpay announced that they would launch BNPL for subscriptions, such as for gym memberships and entertainment subscriptions, to U.S customers.
+Over the eleven months following March 2020, Afterpay's share price rose from A$9 to A$160.
+This period also saw an investment of A$300 million, paid in May 2020, from the Chinese company Tencent in return for a 5 per cent equity stake in the lender.
+Afterpay had not delivered a profit or paid out any dividends by this time.